shadow-light/sellingjesus.org/src/articles/prostitutes-wages.md

 Notably, Jude picks up on the imagery of this proverb and incorporates it into his brief epistle:

-> For certain people have crept in unnoticed…These are hidden reefs at your love feasts, as they feast with you without fear, shepherds feeding themselves; __waterless clouds, swept along by winds__; (Jude 4,12; cf. 2 Peter 2:17)
+> For certain people have crept in unnoticed […] These are hidden reefs at your love feasts, as they feast with you without fear, shepherds feeding themselves; __waterless clouds, swept along by winds__; (Jude 4,12; cf. 2 Peter 2:17)

 Putting this together, we see a startling image.
 Those who publicly announce that they donate the proceeds from sales of ministry often do so as proof of their legitimacy.
 Yet if we acknowledge it as a false gift, Jude identifies this very behavior as marking _false_ teachers.